j3t/ssl-utils/README.md

 To create a KeyStore with the KeyStoreBuilder, you have to provide the type and the provider of the store.
 The following examples contains some use cases.

 ##### To access the Windows certificate store ...
 the type must be 'Windows-MY' and the provider 'SunMSCAPI'.
-To prevent duplicate alias, the property 'fixAliases' must be set to true.
+To prevent duplicate aliases, the property 'fixAliases' must be set to true.
 ```java
 KeyStore keyStore = KeyStoreBuilder.create()
 		.setType(KeyStoreType.WINDOWS_MY)